Dan Sileo

-Daniel William Sileo (born January 3, 1964) is a former American football defensive tackle and sports radio host.
+Daniel William Sileo (born January 3, 1964) is an American former football player and current sports radio host.
 He played college football at Maryland before transferring to Miami (FL).
 He was drafted in the third round of the 1987 NFL supplemental draft by the Tampa Bay Buccaneers.
 He was the host of The Dan Sileo Show in San Diego on KWFN 97.3 FM "The Fan" until April 2019.
 He had been hired in August 2019 by IHeartMedia to host afternoons on Fox Sports 910 KGME in Phoenix, Arizona, but the program was discontinued the following week due to pressure from the Arizona Coyotes hockey team.
 KGME has a broadcast agreement with the Coyotes and team management felt Sileo's past controversial remarks on sexuality and race were not a good fit with the team's flagship radio station.

 During his career, Sileo also spent time with the Dallas Cowboys and Detroit Lions of the National Football League (NFL), as well as the Orlando Thunder of the World League of American Football (WLAF), the Las Vegas Sting of the Arena Football League (AFL), and the Las Vegas Posse of the Canadian Football League (CFL).
 In 1993 Sileo held the CWA (Catch Wrestling Association) Jr. Heavyweight European Championship.
 Sileo is of Italian-American descent.

-Early years
+Early life

 Sileo attended Stamford Catholic High School in Stamford, Connecticut.
 He received All-American honors as a senior by Adidas.